How to Stay Updated on Legal Tech as a Lawyer — One Short Email Every Morning

 - Demand the docket, not the write-up

-- The starter prompt already asks for direct citations — keep that discipline when you edit.
+- The Assignment that lands already insists on the original source — keep that discipline when you rewrite it, and "+ name sources" puts it beyond doubt.
 A brief that links the sanctions order itself saves you from repeating someone else's misreading.
 That's the exact mistake legal tech is supposed to prevent.

 - Consider twice a week instead of daily